Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations: Countermeasures Against our Attacks

 \subsection{Mitigations Algorithms and Implementation}

 In this section, we describe in detail the algorithms that we developed for implementing our countermeasures with the related pseudocodes.
 We implemented the algorithms using Python 3 and ran the experiments on Jupiter Notebook.
-The code is opensource and is available on Github~\cite{github}.
+The code is open-source and is available on GitHub~\cite{github}.
+Before we delve in the details of our three countermeasures, we would like to highlight that we always select the header as one of the fragments.
+As observed by Davies et al.~\cite{davies}, the header carries lots of relevant information in the case of legitimate files.
+Selecting the header aligns our countermeasures to this observation, ensuring good performance not only against our attacks, but also on legitimate files and traditional ransomware-encrypted files.

 \paragraph*{\textbf{2-Fragments (2F) Countermeasure}} As previously described, DAA analyses one fragment of 256 bytes.
 With 2F, we analyse two fragments, one starting at position 0 (i.e., the header) and one picked at a random byte position, within the range $[o, ..., length(file)-o]$.
 Let us analyse the algorithm for the 2F mitigation, shown in \Cref{alg:mit2}, assuming fixed threshold, distance, and fragment length.